-How to Prepare for the Real Cost of Senior Care At Home
+How to Prepare for the Real Cost of Senior Care at Home

-Most family caregivers find providing senior care an incredibly rewarding, enriching experience.
+Most family caregivers find providing senior care to be an incredibly rewarding, enriching experience.
 But it can also be hard to balance the role of caregiver with the roles of parent, spouse, friend, and professional.

-- Adult Day Care: Adult day services are tailored to provide care and companionship to seniors to provide relief to family caregivers to balance career, relationships, and other responsibilities with senior caregiving.
+Adult day care: Adult day services are tailored to provide care and companionship to seniors to provide relief to family caregivers to balance career, relationships, and other responsibilities with senior caregiving.

-- Family Caregiving Teams: Many family caregivers are afraid to ask for or accept help, but assembling a family caregiving team to cover different aspects of senior care is a great way to prevent caregiver role strain and burnout.
+Family caregiving teams: Many family caregivers are afraid to ask for or accept help, but assembling a family caregiving team to cover different aspects of senior care is a great way to prevent caregiver role strain and burnout.

-- Next Steps: Researching senior living communities and exploring financing options before your loved one needs them will help you prepare for the transition and avoid rushed decisions if senior care is suddenly needed.
+Next steps: Researching senior living communities and exploring financing options before your loved one needs them will help you prepare for the transition and avoid rushed decisions if senior care is suddenly needed.

 How to Prepare for the Real Cost of Senior Care in a Senior Living Community

 The national median monthly rate for assisted living now exceeds $3,600, but it’s important to remember that the cost of senior care varies greatly based on location and the specific needs of residents.
 Most family caregivers and seniors agree after making the transition to a senior living community that they wish they’d have made the move sooner — but the cost of senior care is often what held them back.

 However, considering the costs of serving as a family caregiver, that the median monthly costs of home health aides now exceeds $3,800, and that assisted living costs are mostly all-inclusive, you might find that the cost of senior care in a senior living community is actually less than the cost of home care.